SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 # [Visual Studio](#tab/visual-studio)

 Clicking the `Debug > Start Debugging` top menu item.
+You may be prompted to "trust the IIS Express SSL certificate" and install the certificate.
+It's safe, trust us.
 Once started your default browser should open and automatically load the weather forecast endpoint.

 ![vs-run-application]